achmed20/victron_energymeter_mqtt/README.md

 password:
 topic: shellies/3em/emeter/#            #base topic. the "#" will subscribe to ALL topics beneath it

+#Victron needs im/exported totals in kWh but for me f.e. those are in Wh
+#these values are multiplied with the aproriate value. remove if not needed
+#default 1
+factors:
+  imported: 0.001                       #multiply imported with this value
+  Exported: 0.001                       #multiply exported with this value

 # Required, if if you
 L1:
   #default values in case some topic is missing